jasper-chen/ERRbot/README.md

 ![alt tag](https://github.com/jasper-chen/ERRbot/blob/master/navigation.png)

-The red line indicates a path determined by the navigation algorithm I wrote.
+While the robot is on its mission, the navigation algorithm creates waypoints and paths to reach those waypoints.
+The red line shows the robot's intended path.
+Getting the robot to follow the path required troubleshooting in the C++ layer of ROS's navigation packages.

 ## To Run